 (September 6th, 1914 Budapest – October 29th, 2013 Bratislava)

-His research and publishing activities in the field of internal medicine, diabetology, dietetics and rational nutrition were rich and abundant.
+His research and publishing activities in the field of internal medicine, diabetology, dietetics and nutrition were rich and abundant.
 He focused on these issues in more than 20 monographic and collective writings, several of which were translated into Czech, Polish and Russian.

-Secansky inaugural lecture
+Sečanský inaugural lecture

 Monogenic diabetes and obesity in Slovakia

-Klimeš I, Gašperíková D (Slovakia)
+Klimeš I, Staník J, Gašperíková D (Slovakia)

-Professor Iwar Klimes, professor of pathophysiology/ endocrinology, diabetes and metabolism at the Comenius University School of Medicine in Bratislava has spent three decades in basic and clinical research in integrated physiology, genetics, diagnostics and treatment of diabetes, metabolic and endocrine diseases.
-He is the long-standing member of the Slovak Academy of Sciences and former director of the Institute of Experimental Endocrinology (currently Biomedical Research Center), where he created new research stream aimed at diabetes and metabolic disorders.
-During his carrier he worked at several excellent scientific institutions all over the world including NIDDKD-NIH, Phoenix, Arizona, USA, Department of Medicine, Stanford University, Palo Alto, CA, USA, Medlantic Research Institute, Washington, DC, USA, University of Leicester, UK and Garvan Research Institute, Sydney, Australia.
+Professor Iwar Klimeš, professor of pathophysiology, endocrinology, diabetes and metabolism at the Comenius University School of Medicine in Bratislava has spent four decades in basic and clinical research in integrated physiology, genetics, diagnostics and treatment of diabetes, metabolic and endocrine diseases.
+He worked at the Slovak Academy of Sciences, where he served as a director of the Institute of Experimental Endocrinology (currently part of the Biomedical Research Center) from 2008 until 2016.
+During his research career he worked at several excellent scientific institutions all over the world including NIDDKD-NIH, Phoenix, Arizona, USA; Department of Medicine, Stanford University, Palo Alto, CA, USA; Medlantic Research Institute, Washington, DC, USA; University of Leicester, UK and Garvan Research Institute, Sydney, Australia.
 Professor Klimeš established the Laboratory of Diabetes and Metabolic Disorders at Slovak Academy of Sciences and DIABGENE, the first DNA diagnostic laboratory for monogenic diabetes and obesity in Slovakia.